Expected benefits of cancer immunotherapy

 The company’s optimized multi-epitope technology and associated clinical applications are considered to be personalised medicine.
 Indeed, the process involves identifying patients who can most benefit from such a therapy in advance, using a specific marker.
 Specifically, each of OSE Immunotherapeutics’ Tedopi® epitopes have been selected and optimized to bind strongly with the HLA-A2 receptor, which is the receptor of the T specific response that ensures immunosurveillance.

 The presence of this marker is considered as an aggravating risk factor at an advanced stage of cancer.
 Approximately 45% of the world’s population has these HLA-A2 markers (they are called “HLA-A2+”).
 Tedopi® is designed specifically for HLA-A2 positive patients.

-The Tedopi® neo-epitopes can also be developed in Phase 2 for a number of cancers, in addition to lung cancer, including ovarian, colon, mesothelioma or triple negative breast cancer.
-In these diseases, the same tumour associated antigens are expressed and linked to poor prognoses for patients.
+The Tedopi® neo-epitopes can also be developed for a number of cancers of interest where the same tumour associated antigens are expressed and linked to poor prognosis for patients.
 Tedopi® will address HLA-A2+ patients who are identified as likely to respond to the treatment, and who also have poor clinical prognosis at advanced stages.